GriffinPlus/mguard-config-tool/README.md

 ### Subcommand: merge

 The `merge` subcommand merges two configuration files into one.
 The first specified file is taken as the base for the result, then the configuration stored in the second file is "stacked" upon the first configuration.
-Simple values and complex values are overwritten and table values (lists) are merged by appending all rows in a table in the second configuration to the corresponding table in the first configuration.
+Simple values are overwritten.
+Table values (lists) are merged depending on their row id.
+Rows with the same row id are overwritten, other rows are appended to the table.
 If the first file is an ATV file, it is implicitly converted to an ECS file first.
 Therefore the resulting ECS container contains default settings for all elements except the encorporated mGuard configuration (`/aca/cfg`).

 By default the output of the operation is an ECS container that is written to *stdout*.
 The output can be written to a regular file as well by specifying `--ecs-out` and `--atv-out` appropriately.